BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models

 In this work, we presented \beir: a heterogeneous benchmark for information retrieval.
-In contrast to the existing benchmarks, we provided a broader selection of target tasks ranging from narrow expert domains to open domain datasets.
-We included 9 different retrieval tasks spanning 17 diverse datasets. \beir marks the first large scale benchmark for the evaluation of zero-shot transfer capabilities of retrieval models to a wide range of settings.
+We provided a broader selection of target tasks ranging from narrow expert domains to open domain datasets.
+We included nine different retrieval tasks spanning 18 diverse datasets.

+By open-sourcing \beir, with a standardized data format and easy-to-adapt code examples for many different retrieval strategies, we take an important steps towards a unified benchmark to evaluate the zero-shot capabilities of retrieval systems.
+It hopefully steers innovation towards more robust retrieval systems and to new insights which retrieval architectures perform well across tasks and domains.

-We broadly studied the effectiveness of nine different retrieval models on \beir.
-We show that \emph{BM25} is a strong baseline for zero-shot evaluation.
-We demonstrated, that in-domain performance cannot predict how well an approach will generalize in a zero-shot setup.
-Overall, we demonstrate \emph{Reranking}-based models generalize well across all the datasets, at the cost of slower retrieval times. \emph{Dense} models outperform \emph{BM25} when a high domain overlap is present between the training dataset and the evaluated target dataset. \emph{Dense} models, similar to BM25, are fast in retrieval and produce light-weight indexes.
+We studied the effectiveness of ten different retrieval models and demonstrate, that in-domain performance cannot predict how well an approach will generalize in a zero-shot setup.
+Many approaches that outperform BM25 on an in-domain evaluation, perform poorly on the \beir datasets.
+Cross-attentional re-ranking, late-interaction ColBERT, and the document expansion technique docT5query performed overall well across the evaluated tasks.

+Our study on annotation selection bias highlights the challenge of evaluating new models on existing datasets: Even though TREC-COVID is based on the predictions from many systems, contributed by a diverse set of teams, we found largely different \textit{Hole@10} rates for the tested systems, negatively affecting non-lexical approaches.
+Better datasets, that use diverse pooling strategies, are needed for a fair evaluation of retrieval approaches.
+By integrate a large number of diverse retrieval systems into BEIR, creating such diverse pools becomes significantly simplified.